openmainframeproject/software-discovery-tool/docs/Installation.md

 If you run `pytest` as your logged user, it may give errors/warnings since you have given user `apache` ownership.

-* For Ubuntu (18.04, 19.04, 20.04):

 		sudo -u apache pytest

-* SLES (12 SP1, 12 SP2, 12 SP3):

-		sudo -u apache pytest
-		#if you are prompted with a password, then follow these:
-		sudo -u apache passwd #ignore all BAD PASSWORD warnings OR set a strong password sudo -u apache pytest

 _**NOTE:**_